fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

 ## When do you run this code?

-Run your monkeypatches as early as possible, so that there’s no potential race conditions between events that you want to capture and your patch.
+Run your monkey patches as early as possible, so that there’s no potential race conditions between events that you want to capture and your patch.
 But keep in mind that this is a _global_ operation.
 It will impact every usage of that module in the system, baring shenanigans with the module cache.

 You’re not just racing your code that makes the calls, but you’re racing any other imports that may grab references to the `.request` or `.get` methods themselves.
 Any reference to those old methods won’t be patched by your code.